Wisconsin vs. Arizona State Las Vegas Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 - Wisconsin has played 12 games, with six wins against the spread.

-- The Badgers have been favored by 7 points or more seven times this season and are 4-3 ATS in those contests.
+- So far this season, the Badgers have been installed as favorites by a 7-point margin or more seven times and are 4-3 ATS in those matchups.

-- Wisconsin has gone over the point total in 50% of its opportunities this year (six times in 12 games with a set point total).
+- Wisconsin's games this year have gone over the point total six times in 12 opportunities (50%).

 - Wisconsin is 6-1 against the spread and 7-0 overall in games when it puts up more than 20.9 points.

-- When Wisconsin amasses over 329.2 yards, the team is 5-2 against the spread and 6-1 overall.
+- In games that Wisconsin amasses over 329.2 yards, the team is 5-2 against the spread and 6-1 overall.

 - The Badgers have turned the ball over 22 times this season, three more turnovers than the Sun Devils have forced (19).